kumarijyotsna/MEDICIVE/README.md

 | |────web_scrapped.csv

 - 'app' folder has file for flask database configuration and controllers for all API (5 APIs given in question).
-- 'api' folder contains all the 5 APIs(api1.py, api2.py, api3.py, api4.py, api5.py) and a unit test file for testing APIs(api_test.py).
+- 'api' folder contains 5 APIs(api1.py, api2.py, api3.py, api4.py, api5.py) and a unit test file for testing APIs(api_test.py).
 - 'templates' folder contains html file for view.
 - 'static' folder contains static file(image).
 - 'config.py' contains config file for Apimedic API.
 User need to replace the API key with the key they get from [here].(https://apimedic.com/)